Last Updated on September 28, 2024

 What to pack for New York

-Monitor the weather the weeks leading up to the race to get an idea of the weather in New York City if you’re traveling from another state or another country, and keep in mind that the race takes place in November.
+If you’re traveling from another state or another country, monitor the weather the weeks leading up to the race to get an idea of what the weather is like in New York City, and keep in mind that the race takes place in November.
 On the East Coast, November means COLD.

-Over the past five years, the temperatures on race day ranged from 43°Fahrenheit (6° Celsius) to 64°Fahrenheit (18° Celsius), which is quite a difference.
-To be on the safe side, pack for cool autumn weather and bring some rainproof gear (rain jacket or poncho, umbrella) – in 2018, it rained the day before and after the race, and there have been several rainy race days over the past few years.
+Over the past few years, the temperatures on race day ranged from 43°Fahrenheit (6° Celsius) to 64°Fahrenheit (18° Celsius), which is quite a difference.
+To be on the safe side, pack for cool autumn weather and bring some rainproof gear (rain jacket or poncho, umbrella).
+In 2018, it rained the day before and the day after the race, and there have been several rainy race days over the past few years.

 See below what to pack for the race.